ChaseMillers/Eastside-Wedding-Videography/README.md

 ## Summary
 Eastside Wedding Videography is a Wedding Filming company located in Kirkland.
-For their website I did a lot of research on the company and wedding filming industry, to ensure user experience, design and functionality all were seamless for the target audience.
-The Home page was designed to flow in a way to give the client all the info and confidence that they need to make an order without any further navigation if they chose to do so.
+Much research on the wedding filming industry was done to ensure user experience, design and functionality all were seamless for the target audience.

 ## Tools
  - React.js
- - Node.js
+ - emailjs.com
  - Google Analytics
- - Nodemailer